 Fund Bold Initiatives

 Finally, as a foundation, we fund bold initiatives that tackle issues we are passionate about, like social mobility.
 We think of social mobility in India as a ladder with no rungs at the bottom.
 Interventions that create these missing rungs are heavily funded.
-We are also very interested in supporting initiatives led by women, queer communities, religious minorities etc.

 Talk at Dasra Philanthropy Forum